 I only had the pleasure of watching a small handful of these terrible series as they aired.
 The others I had to track down for morbid curiosity.
 However, while many of the ones I did watch in the season they aired were a slow burn about sucking, Ex-Arm was different.
 I knew within the first minute of this series that it was a true masterpiece of being terrible.
 A real van Gogh of van Gross.
 A true Monet of Not Okay.
 A legit da Vinci of Get This Thing Away From Me.

 You, too, can watch the first few minutes and see what is wrong with it.
 CGI in anime is still an unpopular choice, but it has come a long way.
 2D is still preferred.
 Yet, some of the best anime series meld both 2D and CGI these days.
 Ex-Arm melds the two, but serves as an example of how truly bad it can be like a costly cautionary tale.
-Watching the switch is like playing a video game that frequently switches between high quality cinematics and shit in-game graphics, but does that every five seconds or sometimes in the same scene.
+Watching the switch is like playing a video game that frequently switches between high quality cinematic and bad in-game graphics, but does that every five seconds or sometimes in the same scene.

 I would comment on the plot, but honestly I was too distracted by the visuals to even catch the subtitles.